 YAWC supports a holistic, systems-thinking approach that builds collaboration across governments, departments, agencies, and community groups.
 It allows for innovation, learning, and growth that results in responsive programs that support lasting wellbeing for Indigenous women, their families, and their communities.

-YAWC is always looking for ways to collaborate on projects and initaitives that lead to respectful relations with supporters and effective actions for our clientele.
-Contact Us to learn more about partnership opportunities.
+YAWC is always looking for ways to collaborate on projects and initaitives that lead to respectful relations with supporters and impactful actions for our clientele.
+Contact Miriam on opportunities to collaborate.